rabbitmq/rabbitmq-website/site/cluster-formation.md

 Stateless sets are also prone to the [natural race condition](#initial-formation-race-condition) during initial cluster formation, unlike stateful sets that initialise pods [one by one](https://kubernetes.io/docs/tasks/run-application/run-replicated-stateful-application/#understanding-stateful-pod-initialization).

+Peer discovery mechanism will filter out nodes whose pods are not yet ready (initialised) according to the Kubernetes API.
+For example, if [pod management policy](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/#pod-management-policy) of a stateful set is set to `Parallel`, some nodes can be discovered but will not be joined.

+It is therefore necessary to use `OrderedReady` pod management policy for the sets used by RabbitMQ nodes.

 ### Configuration

 To use Kubernetes for peer discovery, set the `cluster_formation.peer_discovery_backend`